If you are not qualified or cannot safely perform these tasks take your engine to a qualified service technician.

 GENUINE KEIHIN jets will have a "K star" stamping on them:

 What if the jet are generic?
 If the jets are generic the numbers usually do not match the GENUINE Mikuni or Keihin jet numbering system.
 We carry GENUINE KEIHIN, GENUINE MIKUNI and OEM EQUIVALENT JETS.
 All our jet numbers are the correct numbers.
 Do not mix our jets with aftermarket jets from a used parts bin or other manufacturers, doing so will waste time, result in poor jetting results and lead to frustration.
-An engine with someone elses generic jets means more jet sizes may need to be purchased.
+Your engine may have been rejetted with someone elses generic jets which means more jet sizes may need to be purchased.